json-schema-org/blog/pages/posts/get-started-with-json-schema-in-node-js.md

 }
 ```

 You'll notice this generated schema is almost identical to the `iceCreamSchema` we previously wrote "by hand".
-We can replace our hand crafted schema with this generated schema and the validation will behave in the same way as it did before.
+We can replace our handcrafted schema with this generated schema and the validation will behave in the same way as it did before.

 If we're writing our applications in TypeScript, the [TypeBox](https://www.npmjs.com/package/@sinclair/typebox) library is a great alternative to `fluent-json-schema`.